-This post shares my latest DIY trellis for vines.
+This post shares a tutorial to teach you how to build a trellis for vines.
 Making a modern garden trellis is easy and can add something extra to your outdoor space without spending a lot.

 Sharing a quick but high-impact DIY today as part of the At Home DIY challenge for June!
 The theme this month is “build it cheaper than buying it furniture challenge.”
 I’m not doing furniture exactly…I’m doing a trellis!

 It’s a DIY trellis for vines with a more modern twist.
 I didn’t really have an exact plan going into this project, just a vision.
 I am so pleased with how it turned out, though!